squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

   default mode too, or only under the flag.
 - Metadata on interned keywords (CLJS does not support it either).
 - REPL and playground story when two dialects share one session.
-- Whether pre-mode libraries without dialect metadata should inherit the consumer's mode, as proposed, or default to `:squint`, since all of them were written against string keywords.
-- Whether the consumer can override a dependency's dialect from its own squint.edn, for depending on legacy libraries that predate the metadata.
+- Shape of the consumer override escape hatch, per dependency or per namespace, for legacy libraries that predate the metadata.